icon

 What is commercial auto insurance?

+If you use a privately-owned vehicle for commercial purposes, you will need to apply for IRCA (individually-rated commercial auto insurance).
 IRCA eligible vehicles are non-fleet automobiles used for commercial purposes rather than personal use.
-They are rated based on the driver’s driving record, claims history, coverage, limits and deductible.
+They are rated based on the driver’s driving record and claims history.

 Do I need commercial auto insurance?

-The rule of thumb is that if any aspect of your job requires you to drive on a regular basis, you need commercial auto insurance.
+If your job requires you to drive on a regular basis, you may need commercial auto insurance.
 This does not include your daily commute, which is covered by your personal policy.

-• If you drive a vehicle with a gross weight of at least 10,000 pounds or a load capacity of at least 2,000 pounds, it needs commercial insurance.
+• If you drive a vehicle with a gross weight of at least 4,500 kg, it needs commercial insurance.
 The same is true if your vehicle has specialized equipment such as hydraulic lifts or loading ramps.

 • If you have a normal car, but driving is a core part of your employment (e.g. driving instructor, taxi driver, or pizza delivery person), you require commercial car insurance.
 Without your vehicle, the commercial enterprise could not exist.